MOSEK/mosek.rust/doc/source/consts.rst

 ``const MSK_IPAR_ANA_SOL_BASIS                         : i32 = 0``
     Controls whether the basis matrix is analyzed in solution analyzer.
 ``const MSK_IPAR_ANA_SOL_PRINT_VIOLATED                : i32 = 1``

-    .. ifconfig:: msk_lang not in ['cmdline,matlab']

-       Controls whether a list of violated constraints is printed when calling :ref:`optimizer_task_analyzesolution`.

-    .. ifconfig:: msk_lang in ['cmdline,matlab']

     Controls whether a list of violated constraints is printed.

-    All constraints violated by more than the value set by the parameter :ref:`dparam_ana_sol_infeas_tol` will be printed.

 ``const MSK_IPAR_AUTO_SORT_A_BEFORE_OPT                : i32 = 2``

-    Controls whether the elements in each column of :math:`A` are sorted before an optimization is performed.
+    Controls whether the elements in each column of A are sorted before an optimization is performed.
-    This is not required but makes the optimization more deterministic.

 ``const MSK_IPAR_AUTO_UPDATE_SOL_INFO                  : i32 = 3``
     Controls whether the solution information items are automatically updated after an optimization is performed.
 ``const MSK_IPAR_BASIS_SOLVE_USE_PLUS_ONE              : i32 = 4``

-    If a slack variable is in the basis, then the corresponding column in the basis is a unit vector with -1 in the right position.
-However, if this parameter is set to :ref:`constant_onoffkey_on`,
-    -1 is replaced by 1.

-    .. ifconfig:: msk_lang not in ['matlab','cmdln']

-       This has significance for the
-       results returned by the :ref:`optimizer_task_solvewithbasis` function.
+    Controls the sign of the columns in the basis matrix corresponding to slack variables.
 ``const MSK_IPAR_BI_CLEAN_OPTIMIZER                    : i32 = 5``
     Controls which simplex optimizer is used in the clean-up phase.
 ``const MSK_IPAR_BI_IGNORE_MAX_ITER                    : i32 = 6``

-    If the parameter :ref:`iparam_intpnt_basis` has the value :ref:`constant_biNoError` and the interior-point optimizer has terminated due to maximum number of iterations, then basis identification is performed if this parameter has the value :ref:`constant_onoffkey_on`.
+    Turns on basis identification in case the interior-point optimizer is terminated due to maximum number of iterations.
 ``const MSK_IPAR_BI_IGNORE_NUM_ERROR                   : i32 = 7``

-    If the parameter :ref:`iparam_intpnt_basis` has the value :ref:`constant_biNoError` and the interior-point optimizer has terminated due to a numerical problem, then basis identification is performed if this parameter has the value `ON`.
+    Turns on basis identification in case the interior-point optimizer is terminated due to a numerical problem.
 ``const MSK_IPAR_BI_MAX_ITERATIONS                     : i32 = 8``
     Maximum number of iterations after basis identification.
 ``const MSK_IPAR_CACHE_LICENSE                         : i32 = 9``

-    Specifies if the license is kept checked out for the lifetime of the mosek environment (:ref:`constant_onoffkey_on`) or returned to the server immediately after the optimization (:ref:`constant_onoffkey_off`).

-    By default the license is checked out for the lifetime of the |mosek| environment by the first call to :ref:`optimizer_task_optimize`.

-    Check-in and check-out of licenses have an overhead.
-Frequent communication with the license
-    server should be avoided.
+    Control license caching.
 ``const MSK_IPAR_CHECK_CONVEXITY                       : i32 = 10``
     Specify the level of convexity check on quadratic problems ``const MSK_IPAR_COMPRESS_STATFILE                     : i32 = 11``